jhoun/express-gallery/README.md

 Setting up the project:

-1. Clone with SSH Link to your local machine
+1. Clone with SSH to your local machine
 1. create a database in your psql
 1. Create config/config.json file
   - copy template from config-example.json to your new config.json file